mingboiz/grabazure-eta-prediction/README.md

     ...
 ]
 ```
   2. You can populate the `` predictions `` array to with the predicted outputs from our Model to calculate RMSE.
-The ```predict()``` function takes as input a single JSON object, and outputs the prediction for that JSON object.
+The ```predict()``` function takes as input a single JSON object and an endpoint, and outputs the prediction for that JSON object.

 ```dotnetcli
 predictions = list()